xiaohan2012/daily-reading/september/embedding_project_experiment.md

 however, the labels to the validation set should be hidden.

 so next step: modify kimcnn to disable certain input data during training.

+# sep 19

+following sep 18, previous thinking on joint training is letting the unsupervised training signal flow to the cnn module.

+however, this complicates things.

+a simpler approach is:

+- design another vector from the node embedding for classfication
+- and let the output layer decide which part to give more emphasize

+also, learned one training method for this kind of joint learning:

+- alternate the trainining on each loss function separately while fixing parameters from the reminaing parts

+for example,

+1. update parameters of the cnn part while fixing node embedding
+2. update node embedding (cnn parameter does not affect)